bgoonz/gists-revamp/by-extension/markdown/react-redux.md

 Early Redux documentation advised that you should only have a few connected components near the top of your component tree.
 However, time and experience has shown that such a component architecture generally requires a few components to know too much about the data requirements of all their descendants, and forces them to pass down a confusing number of props.

-The current suggested best practice is to categorize your components as “presentational” or “container” components, and extract a connected container component wherever it makes sense:
+The current suggested best practice is to categorize your components as “presentational " or “container " components, and extract a connected container component wherever it makes sense:

-> Emphasizing “one container component at the top” in Redux examples was a mistake.
+> Emphasizing “one container component at the top " in Redux examples was a mistake.
 Don't take this as a maxim.
 Try to keep your presentation components separate.
 Create container components by connecting them when it's convenient.
 Whenever you feel like you're duplicating code in parent components to provide data for same kinds of children, time to extract a container.
-Generally as soon as you feel a parent knows too much about “personal” data or actions of its children, time to extract a container.
+Generally as soon as you feel a parent knows too much about “personal " data or actions of its children, time to extract a container.

 In fact, benchmarks have shown that more connected components generally leads to better performance than fewer connected components.